 What’s new is the combination of these tools into a single platform solution, and it’s transforming the way we work.
 New sources of data create better business outcomes and pave the way for human-initiated innovation.

 If you want the power of Azure, AWS, or Google’s advanced tools, they’re only available through APIs.
 These individual tools are great for testing and experimentation, but the modern enterprise needs a unified approach.

 Intelligent document processing platforms are powerful software machines that fuel the data supply chain with labeled data from any text-based source.

-6 Things You Should Know About Intelligent Document Processing
+6 Things To Know About Intelligent Document Processing:

 - Key components of IDP